Happiness economics: Economic development

 Historically, economists thought economic growth was unrelated to population level well-being, a phenomenon labelled the Easterlin paradox.
 More robust research has identified that there is a link between economic development and the wellbeing of the population.

 A <2017 meta-analysis shows that the impact of infrastructure expenditure on economic growth varies considerably.
 So, one cannot assume an infrastructure project will yield welfare benefits.
 The paper doesn't investigate or elaborate on any modifiable variables that might predict the value of a project.
 However, government spending on roads and primary industries is the best value target for transport spending, according to a 2013 meta-analysis.

 7%+/−3% per annum discount rates are typically applied as the discount rate on public infrastructure projects in Australia.
 Smaller real discount rates are used internationally to calculate the social return on investment by governments.

 Alternative approach: economic consequences of happiness

 While the mainstream happiness economics has focused on identifying the determinants of happiness, an alternative approach in the discipline examines instead what are the economic consequences of happiness.
 Happiness may act as a determinant of economic outcomes: it increases productivity, predicts one's future income and affects labour market performance.
 There is a growing number of studies justifying the so-called "happy-productive worker" thesis.
 The positive and causal impact of happiness on an individual's productivity has been established in experimental studies.

-Timeline of developments

-The idea that happiness is important to a society is not new.
-Many other prominent intellectuals, philosophers and political leaders throughout history, including Aristotle, Confucius, and Plato, incorporated happiness into their work.
+Happiness can affect voting for the incumbent party.
+Research in political science and behavioral economics suggests that voters’ subjective well-being, or happiness, often influences their political decisions, including whether to support the incumbent party, independently from the effect mediated by the economic individual conditions.